Managing Cyber Risk for Life Sciences Companies

 • Life sciences organizations often need to exchange confidential information with a wide range of partners and vendors, across borders and via the cloud.
 While the sharing and analysis of this data may expedite research and development, it can also increase the chances of IP and Protected Health Information (PHI) falling into the wrong hands.

-• Supply chains are typically global, comprised of many different international suppliers, which can add to a firm’s cyber vulnerability.
-Just one supplier without effective security controls presents a weak link that could allow cyber criminals to infiltrate organizations along the chain.
-Firms can also be at risk if a supplier has access to their networks, or they may experience business continuity issues if a supplier falls victim to a cyber attack.
+• Supply chains are typically global, composed of many different international suppliers, which can add to a firm’s cyber vulnerability.
+Just one supplier without effective security controls presents a weak link that could allow cybercriminals to infiltrate organizations along the chain.
+Firms can also be at risk if a supplier has access to their networks, or they may experience business continuity issues if a supplier falls victim to a cyberattack.

 • Wireless, sensor-based medical devices, such as insulin pumps, are transforming patient care.
 But if security isn’t properly addressed, these devices run the risk of being tampered with, potentially harming patients and exposing sensitive patient information.